aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/open-science-wg.md

 **Who organises the OS-CB WG Meeting?**

 These meetings are organised by the members of OSPO Now, a DSWB's technical partner.
-The meeting is currently chaired by Malvika Sharan (@msharan) and coordinated by Precious Onyewuchi (@preshh0).
+The meeting is currently chaired by Malvika Sharan and coordinated by Precious Onyewuchi.

 ## Duration and Meeting Frequency